gnu-octave/symbolic/HOWTO-release.md

       - regenerating the html documentation.

-      - do something with binaries on sourceforge.
+      - create ticket for binaries and doc tarball on sourceforge.